HKU-BAL/Clair3/README.md

 | r1041_e82_400bps_hac_with_mv | ONT R10.4.1 E8.2 (5kHz) | `ont` | HG001,2,5 (chr20 excluded), `--enable_dwell_time` | | Yes | 20260206 |

 ### ONT-provided Models

+*Caveat: all v1 tensorflow models are incompatible with v2, including those tensorflow models provided in rerio by ONT, we are working with ONT to provide also pytorch models for use with v2, stay tuned.
+Considering that ONT models are fine-tuned and perform consistently better than the HKU baseline models, please wait until ONT provide v2 models before upgrading to v2.*

 ONT provides models for some latest or specific chemistries and basecallers (including both Guppy and Dorado) through [Rerio](https://github.com/nanoporetech/rerio).
 These models are tested and supported by the ONT developers.